gabeewang/flutter_tts_example-chinese/README.md

 # Flutter_tts(Text to Speech)

 A Flutter Example for flutter_tts Package.
+It is to Text Convert Speech, Install the App on your mobile device and run it.

+## Project Information
+Package Use:
+* flutter_tts v3.2.2: (Package Link)[https://github.com/gabeewang/flutter_tts_example-chinese]

 ## Getting Started
 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: